jgato/jgato/jgato-red-blog/content/posts/Intel_E810_ZTP/index.md

 * PAO configuration: testPMD requires hugepages and guranteed POD.

 * SRIOV configuration:

   * Two SRIOV interfaces

   * Two networks

 All these requirements have been fulfilled with the PGTs created in the previous versions.

-Lets, edit the TestPMD deployment according to our previous configuration:
+Lets,edit the TestPMD deployment according to our previous configuration:

 ```bash
 $> cd test-pmd/